seroperson/jvm-live-reload/README.md

 Implementing this logic will also make your application lifecycle more predictable in general, so they are just nice to have besides making an application live-reloading-ready.
-Read an article **[⏹️ About making your JVM application interruptible][13]** to know more about interrupting.
+Read an article **[⏹️ Making your JVM application interruptible][13]** to know more about interrupting.

 Worth to say, that if your framework doesn't support interrupting and/or doesn't